Deer Head - How to cut and prepare a Trophy

 Clearly if you want a short nose cut then the line of your saw will come higher through the eye socket and to the top of nose.
 For a full skull simply cut away the minimum that is required for you to be able to remove the brain and retain the upper palate and teeth.

-Now that you have your trophy just how good is it?
-For more information on how to measure a trophy follow this link: how-to-measure-a-trophy
+Now that you have your trophy head you may decide that it is worth measuring.
+For more information about how to measure a trophy head follow this link: how-to-measure-a-trophy